turingschool/frontend-mod-1-prework/section1/relection.md

 7. In your own words, explain what concatenation is.
 - Concatenation is a VERY long word to say "join".
 It is a tool to join data types (even different data types) together and coercing them into one string.

 8. Think of a site or app you use frequently.
-Where do you think the developers used concatention?
+Where do you think the developers used concatenation?
 - On Reddit, I imagine developers use concatenation to show "Posted by + userName + timeFromOriginal Post"

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)
 - Right now I cannot IMAGINE when i will use % the modulo to code something.
 That is exciting to consider.
-I also do not feel close to 100% on the distinctions and pitfalls of using different comparisons.
+I also do not feel close to 100% on the distinctions and pitfalls of using different comparisons, as discussed in the linked article.
 I would also like to understand - what is a situation where you would HAVE to use concatenation over interpolation?